MinhHungPhan/aws-hands-on-labs/01-Amazon-EC2/02-associate/03-connect-to-ec2-in-a-private-subnet-using-session-manager/README.md

 7. **Configure Security Group:**

 - Create a new security group or select an existing one.
 Ensure that the security group allows the following outbound traffic:
     - **Outbound Rule**: Allow HTTPS traffic (TCP port 443) to the VPC endpoint private IPs or the Security Group ID used by the VPC endpoints.
-This is necessary for the SSM Agent to communicate with AWS Systems Manager.
+This is necessary for the SSM Agent to communicate with AWS Systems Manager Service.
+    - **Inbound Rules**: None are required specifically for SSM.
+Other inbound rules are only needed if your application or other services require them.

 8. **Review and Launch:**